OpenApi-5p/py5paisa/README.md

     "USER_KEY":"YOUR USERKEY",
     "ENCRYPTION_KEY":"YOUR ENCRYPTION_KEY"
     }
-# First get a token by logging in to -> https://dev-openapi.5paisa.com/WebVendorLogin/VLogin/Index?VendorKey=<Your Vendor Key>&ResponseURL=<Redirect URL>
-# VendorKey is UesrKey for individuals user
-# for e.g. you can use ResponseURL as https://www.5paisa.com/technology/developer-apis
-# Pass the token received in the response url after successful login to get an access token (this also sets the token for all the APIs you use)-

-# Please note that you need to copy the request token from URL and paste in this code and start the code within 30s.

 #This function will automatically take care of generating and sending access token for all your API's